louismullie/emcee/README.md

 ###Emcee: Markov Chains for Rap Lyric Generation

-Just extract the files in `raps.zip`, or your locate your own favourite rhymes in .txt format.
-See `example.rb`, and `rap.txt`.
+Just extract the files in `raps.zip` (100 greatest rap songs of all times), or your locate your own favourite rhymes in .txt format.
+Put that in a directory called `raps`.
+See `example.rb`.